TanyamonSiri/Data_Science_Projects/README.md

 *January, 2023*

-Description: A small restaurant database consists of 5 dimension tables and 1 fact table, along with ER-diagram and some queries for data analysis.
+Description: A simple restaurant database created with `SQL` consists of 5 dimension tables and 1 fact table, as well as an ER-diagram and some queries for data analysis.
 * [My_Restaurant.sql](https://replit.com/@TanyamonSirikan/BootcampHomeworkSQL#main.sql)
 * [ER-diagram](https://dbdiagram.io/d/63d8d697296d97641d7d4acc)